 Abraham Maslow, Martin Seligman, Chris Peterson, Mihaly Csikszentmihalyi, Ed Diener, Sonja Lyubomirsky, Kennon Sheldon, Todd Kashdan, Robert Biswas-Diener, Barbara Fredrickson, Ellen Langer, Ilona Boniwell, Daniel Gilbert, Robert Emmons, Dacher Keltner, Jonathan Haidt, Tal Ben-Shahar, Charles R. Snyder, Scott Barry Kaufman, Nathaniel M. Lambert, John Gottman, Shawn Achor.

-We also included some “psychological” quotes by a few giants who are not positive psychologists, but psychologists working in other branches, like social psychology.
+We also included some “psychological” quotes by a few giants who are not positive psychologists but work in other branches, like social psychology.

-We also went a little adventurous and included some great quotes from people who were or are inspirational masters of their trade, but incidentally not from the world of psychology, as Nick Vujicic, H. H. Dalai Lama (author of The Art of Happiness), Paul Romer, and even rock ‘n’ roll legend Kurt Cobain.
-Their words make us feel optimistic, feel good, and prove to us that happiness is a choice.
+We also went a little adventurous and included quotes from some inspirational masters of their trade, but incidentally not from the world of psychology, as Nick Vujicic, H. H. Dalai Lama, Paul Romer, and even rock ‘n’ roll legend Kurt Cobain.
+Their words make us feel optimistic, feel good, and prove that happiness is a choice.
 Without their words, this post and our world would have been poor.

-Keep this page bookmarked, as you’d want to return here a few times.
-And please share it further and farther.
-Post one on your social networks, so your followers and friends get a booster dose of authentic happiness.
+Keep this page bookmarked, as you would want to return here a few times.
+And please share it further.
+Post one on your social networks so that your followers and friends get a booster dose of authentic happiness.

-We’re sure you would love to come back here again in some weeks or months to refresh the feeling of happiness.
+We are sure you would love to come back here again in some weeks or months to refresh the feeling of happiness.
 We feel humbled by your love for this post.
 Thank you forever!

-Another of our quotes post you’d love is this: Resilience Quotes To Inspire The Leader In You.
+Another of our quotes post you’d love: Resilience Quotes To Inspire The Leader In You.

 The single unified hashtag one may use for sharing any positive psychology post or quote on the social media is: #PosPsy.